underscoreio/essential-slick/src/pages/basics.md

 If we want to retrieve a subset of the messages in our table, we simply run a modified version of our query.
-For example, calling `filter` on `messages` creates a modified query with an extra `WHERE` statement in the SQL that retrieves the expected subset of results:
+For example, calling `filter` on `messages` creates a modified query with a `WHERE` expression in the SQL that retrieves the expected subset of results:

 ~~~ scala
 messages.filter(_.sender === "HAL").result.statements